 Cut Song: The song "I Must Have My Night" was made for the film, but a sequence was never animated for it.

-Going Commando: A few episodes, like "Sea of Surprises", "Mumfie's White Christmas" (though you'd only find it in these two when Mumfie is going to bed) and "Upside-Down Magic" reveal that Mumfie doesn't wear underwear.
+Going Commando: A few episodes, like "Sea of Surprises", "Mumfie's White Christmas" (though you'd only find it in these two if you pause it when Mumfie is going to bed), "Cabin Fever" (another hidden frame when Mumfie climbs on top of a chest) and "Upside-Down Magic" reveal that Mumfie doesn't wear underwear.

 Gratuitous French: Napoleon Jones often speaks French.
 There's an episode where he even teaches Mumfie and Scarecrow French.

 Heel-Face Turn: Bristle turns good at the end of the movie/episode "A Treasure Beyond Price", but in the series, he still likes rules and is sometimes strict.

 Davy Jones also reformed himself towards the end of the movie

 Honorable Elephant: Mumfie's the main character, and according to the theme song, he's brave as well.

 Humiliation Conga: After the song "The Chase" in "Mumfie's Quest", the pirates are captured by Whale.
 They then are told by Napoleon Jones that they have to sail the seven seas for 7 years and have to look after the royal boating pond.

 This was lampshaded in "Scarecrowella".
 Mumfie said he was going to wear his special pink jacket to the Queen's ball, and Scarecrow said that all of his jackets were pink, but Mumfie said the special pink one was for special occasion.